James Paxton (baseball): Boston Red Sox

+Los Angeles Dodgers

+On January 29, 2024, Paxton signed a one-year, $7 million contract with the Los Angeles Dodgers, that also contained performance bonuses based on number of starts.
+The original deal was for $11 million but was reworked due to unspecified health issues.
+Paxton started 18 games for the Dodgers, compiling an 8–2 record and 4.43 ERA with 64 strikeouts before he was designated for assignment on July 22.

+Boston Red Sox (second stint)

+On July 26, 2024, Paxton was traded back to the Red Sox in exchange for minor-league infielder Moises Bolivar.
+On July 30, he recorded his 1000th career strikeout against the team that drafted him, the Mariners.
+On August 11, Paxton exited a game against the Houston Astros in the first inning after sustaining a right calf strain.
+On August 23, Paxton was moved to the 60-day injured list, and was expected to miss the rest of the season due to the calf injury, which was reclassified as a partial tear.
+Overall between both the Dodgers and Red Sox, Paxton finished the season with a 9–3 record in 21 starts.
+He surpassed 100 innings pitched for the first time since 2019.

+Paxton announced on September 11 that he would retire at the end of the year.

 Pitching style

 A power pitcher with a long stride and a 3/4 release from a closed position that hides most of his deliveries, comparable to a faster version of Andy Petitte, Paxton relies on a four-seam fastball that ranges in velocities in the high 90s miles per hour (MPH).
 He also complements his four-seam fastball with a cutter (high 80s MPH) and a knuckle curve (low 80s MPH).
 He has decreased the use of his sinker/changeup.
 His strikeout pitches are high fastballs and a low inside knuckle curve against right-handers.
 His increased usage of knuckle curves on the first pitch of at bats limited the number of hits and runs that he allowed during the end of the 2019 season.
-However, his glove position pre-pitch made it easy for a knuckle curve to be tipped, so he now puts the glove sideways while wriggling the ball and the glove.